u3amar/auto-refresh-latex/README.md

   ```$ pip install https://github.com/joh/when-changed/archive/master.zip```

 ## Auto-Save
 Install package manager on Sublime.
 Then install the [auto-save package](https://packagecontrol.io/packages/auto-save).
-Turn it on by creating a new keybinding (I choose ctrl-shift-s).
+Turn it on by creating a new keybinding (I chose ctrl-shift-s).

 ## Start Editing!
 1. Run the following: